BSc (Hons) Sport Science

 Since then he has worked as a senior physiotherapist at Six Physio in London, in professional football, semi-professional rugby and with international figure skaters at the European Ice Skating Championships.
 He provided physiotherapy for athletes as part of the London 2012 Medical Team at the Olympic Aquatic Centre and the Paralympic Polyclinic.
 Paul is a member of the Association of Chartered Physiotherapists in Sports and Exercise Medicine (ACPSM) and is currently working towards completing his accreditation.

-Are there any particularly interesting experiences you’ve had through your work?
+Are there any particular interesting experiences you’ve had through your work?

 The most interesting to date was providing physiotherapy to the athletes at the London 2012 Olympic (Aquatic Centre) and Paralympic (Athletes Polyclinic) Games.
 The highlight was witnessing Tom Daley win his bronze individual medal in the 10m platform final.